How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Programmatic SEO uses data and automation tools to produce pages at scale.
 Transit, a public transit app, accelerated their content production using programmatic SEO in 2023.
 Their landing page count skyrocketed from under 300 to 10,000-21,000.
 These new landing pages highlight specific commutes using regional transportation methods, like buses, subways, and trains.

-For your first 1,000 users, SEO is a slower burn than ASO or direct outreach.
-Content-driven growth is a long game that takes time to see results.
-But it has compounding returns: a well-ranking article or programmatic page continues driving traffic for months or years without ongoing cost.
+For your first 1,000 users, SEO is a slower burn than paid advertising or direct outreach.
+But it has compounding returns: a well-ranking article or programmatic page can drive traffic for months or years without ongoing cost.

 3. Communities & Events